 If the snake we see is not one of the venomous species it should be left alone to go about its business.
 It poses no threat whatsoever to us, our child, our dog or our cat.

-This video teaches easy methods of recognizing the four venomous snakes of North America.
+This video teaches easy methods of recognizing the few venomous snakes of North America.
 It is the first, the best and the only video of its kind."

 Here are a few tips that will help to identify the venomous snakes of North America:

 The Copperhead - sometimes called a "highland moccasin".
 Easily recognized by dark brown "hour glass" shaped bands on its back.
 Five known species in the U. S., all similar in appearance.

 The Cottonmouth - also known as a "water moccasin".
 Heavy bodied snake.
 Prefers to live near water.
 Three known species in the U. S., all similar in appearance.

 The Rattlesnake - The three species shown are native to the Southeastern United States.
 There are approximately thirty-one known species residing in the U.S.

 All of these types of snakes are collectively known as "pit vipers".

 Coral Snake - Striking colors of red, black and yellow.
 Positive ID: yellow band separates every color, black nose, and red bands disappear towards the tail.
 Three known species in the U. S., all similar in appearance.